apollyon600/bot/README.md

 cp .env_default .env
 ```

-Add your API key and token to the .env file.
+Add your API key, Discord token, MongoDB URI to the .env file.

 Your bot should now be able to run.
 Launch it with `run.bat` or `run.sh`.

+# TODO
+Add deployment script to setup MongoDB collections/aggeration/validation stuff.